System Design /

 Superbank + OVO + Grab Integration

-I led design alignment across Grab, OVO, and Superbank—driving the flows, the rules, and the decisions required to ship something compliant, feasible, and scalable under extreme time pressure.
+I led design alignment across Grab, OVO, and Superbank by driving the flows, the rules, and the decisions required to ship something compliant, feasible, and scalable under extreme time pressure.

 My Role

-• Aligned PMs, compliance, engineering leads, and design system teams
+• Aligned PMs, compliance, engineering, design and many other teams

-• Made the scope, branding, and flow decisions needed to unblock teams
+• Made the scope, branding, and decisions needed to unblock teams

-• Balanced short-term MVP with foundational principles for future phases
+• Balanced short-term MVP with principles for future phases

 The Situation